Trade unions in South Africa

+Trade unions in South Africa are a significant part of the South African labor market, with 3.8 million members represented by a union.
+This constitutes around 30% of the total formal workforce.
+South Africa has a robust system of labor rights legislation and processes, designed to protect its workers from unfair treatment, and unions play a role in representing workers in terms of those rights, as well as generally advocating on behalf of them.

+The Congress of South African Trade Unions (COSATU) is the largest of the three major trade union centers, with a membership of around 2.2 million, and is part of the Tripartite alliance with the African National Congress (ANC) and the South African Communist Party (SACP).

-Trade unions in South Africa has a history dating back to the 1880s.
-From the beginning unions could be viewed as a reflection of the racial disunity of the country, with the earliest unions being predominantly for white workers.
-Through the turbulent years of 1948-1991 trade unions played an important part in developing political and economic resistance, and eventually were one of the driving forces in realising the transition to an inclusive democratic government.
+Unionism in SA has a history dating back to the 1880s.
+From the beginning, unions could be viewed as a reflection of the then-racial disunity of the country, with the earliest unions being predominantly for white workers.
+Through the turbulent years of 1948-1991 trade unions played an important part in developing political and economic resistance, and eventually were one of the driving forces in realizing the transition to an inclusive democratic government.

-Today trade unions are still an important force in South Africa, with 3.11 million members representing 25.3% of the formal work force.
-The Congress of South African Trade Unions (COSATU) is the largest of the three major trade union centres, with a membership of 1.8 million, and is part of the Tripartite alliance with the ruling African National Congress (ANC) and the South African Communist Party (SACP).